michaelb87/wasteschedule-to-ical/Readme.md

 ## Production

-copy initscript to `/etc/init.d/gunicorn.sh`
+copy wasteschedule.service to `/etc/systemd/system/wasteschedule.service`

-`sudo chmod +x /etc/init.d/gunicorn.sh`

-`sudo service gunicorn start
+`sudo systemctl start wasteschedule.service`
-sudo service gunicorn stop
-sudo service gunicorn reload`
+`sudo systemctl enable wasteschedule.service`
 ## Cache

 The iCalendar string is cached in an in-memory cache for 2 hours.
 This means that the iCalendar string will only be generated from scratch every 2 hours, reducing the load on the server and improving performance.